2 Week Mexico Itinerary: Backpacking the Yucatán Peninsula

 Day 10 Evening: Merida to Cancun & Isla Mujeres

-To travel from Merida to Isla Mujeres, you will first need to head to Cancun, where you can catch the ferry to the island.
+The first step to travel from Merida to Isla Mujeres is to travel to Cancun, where you can catch the ferry to the island.

 Step 1: Merida to Cancun